balancer/balancer-sdk/balancer-js/README.md

  * @param signer          JsonRpcSigner that will sign the staticCall transaction if Static simulation chosen
  * @param simulationType  Simulation type (VaultModel, Tenderly or Static)
  * @param authorisation   Optional auhtorisation call to be added to the chained transaction
+ * @param unwrapTokens    Determines if wrapped tokens should be unwrapped.
+Default = false
  * @returns transaction data ready to be sent to the network along with tokens, min and expected amounts out.
  */
 async generalisedExit(